Donald M. Street Jr.

 Then if you have a broker, who has written a poor policy and the claim is denied because the claim falls between the planks so to speak, it is too late.

-I well remember the story of a yachtsman who had an insurance claim denied (we had not insured him and had not written his policy).
+I well remember the story of a yachtsman who had an insurance claim denied (I had not organized his insurance ).
 He complained that the broker had sold him a policy, which can only be compared to a leaky French letter/condom-maximum coverage with minimum protection.

 David Payne and my claims settlement record over the years is so good that it cannot be beaten by any other broker.